-In Unit 3, students work as designers and apply the product design process to meet the requirements of an end-user.
-They identify specific needs of the end-user by referring to the product design factors and conduct appropriate research, visualisations and design options.
+Unit 3 - Applying The Product Design Process.
+Learners work as designers and apply the product design process to meet the requirements of an end user.
+They identify specific needs of the end-user by referring to the product design factors and conduct appropriate research, create visualisations and design options.

-In Unit 4, students create the preferred design option and evaluate the quality of their product with reference to criteria and end-user feedback.
-Students make judgements about further improvements and they develop a care label that highlights the products features.
+Unit 4 - Product development and evaluation.
+Learners create their preferred design option and evaluate the quality of their product with reference to criteria and end-user feedback.
+Learners make judgments about further improvements and develop a care label that highlights the product's features.

-ART MAKING AND EXHIBITING -Unit 1 & 2
+VCE ART: CREATIVE PRACTICE -Unit 1 & 2